uwaisalqadri/MangaKu/README.md

 * See Manga Detail
 * Save your favorite manga

+⚠️ **`This project have no concern about backward compatibility, and only support the very latest or experimental api's for both android and ios `** ⚠️

 ## <a name="installation"></a> 🚗 Installation

 - Follow the [KMM Guide by Jetbrains](https://kotlinlang.org/docs/kmm-overview.html) for getting started building a project with KMM.